pren1/Artificial_dd/README.md

 First, create an instance and load the model.

 The program will be more time-consuming if you increase the parameter 'BATCH_SIZE', but you will get better results.
 So, there is a trade-off here.
-For instance, if you set 'BATCH_SIZE' to 500, it took 6.7 seconds to generate 20 fake danmakus on my computer.
+For instance, under current configuration, it took 6.7 seconds to generate 20 fake danmakus on my computer.
 We could expect it to be much faster in a GPU.

 ```python
 from model_process import model_process